-In addition to the Camargo Core Program, the Foundation hosts a number of programs organised with the support of partner organisations in the US and France.
+In addition to the Camargo Core Program, the Foundation organizes a number of programs in partnership with organisations in the US and France.

 Jerome at Camargo (US)

 The Jerome Foundation seeks to contribute to a dynamic and evolving culture by supporting the creation, development, and production of new works by emerging artists in Minnesota and New York City.
 The Jerome at Camargo program is an invitational grant program providing Jerome grantees with fellowships to do research and work at the Camargo Foundation.

 The Jerome at Camargo program includes opportunities for choreographers (in partnership with Movement Research), environmental artists (in partnership with Saint John’s Pottery), and artists in all disciplines (in partnership with Art Matters).

 3Arts works to sustain and promote artists in the six-county Chicago metropolitan area.
 The focus on women artists, artists of color, and artists with disabilities stems from the need for a diversity of voices and visions to be supported if our city is to prosper and inspire.

 Each year, 3Arts awardees and fellows are eligible to apply for all-expenses-paid, monthlong residencies at one of four partner sites through a program managed by the Alliance of Artists Communities.
 Residencies are fully-accessible and open to artists in dance, music, teaching arts, theater, and visual arts.

 Residency program for participants of FIDLab, the coproduction platform of FIDMarseille, the international film festival of Marseille.
 In a diverse, international context, FIDLab aims to reinforce projects chosen not only for their artistic and creative qualities, which coincide with the FIDMarseille’s editorial ethos, but also for their international potential.